oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The Summary of the revision (`summary`) of value type `string` with 1 or more characters holds a single non-empty string representing a short description of the changes.

 Each Revision item which has a `number` of `0` or `0.y.z` MUST be removed from the document if the document status is `final`.
 Versions of the document which are pre-release SHALL NOT have its own revision item.
 All changes MUST be tracked in the item for the next release version.
+Build metadata SHOULD NOT be included in the `number` of any revision item.

 ##### 3.2.1.12.7 Document Property - Tracking - Status